 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-This handbook summarizes your rights and benefits as a member of the 1977 Police Officers’ and Firefighters’ Pension and Disability Fund (1977 Fund).
+This handbook summarizes your rights and benefits as a member of the 1977 Police Officers’ and Firefighters’ Pension and Disability Fund (1977 Fund, or “the Fund”).

-The 1977 Fund was established to pay pension, disability, and survivor benefits to eligible public safety officers and their survivors.
+The 1977 Fund was established for eligible public safety officers and their survivors.
+The Fund pays: